MicrosoftDocs/defender-docs/defender/threat-intelligence/index-backup.md

 ## Data residency, availability, and privacy

 Microsoft Defender Threat Intelligence contains both global data and customer-specific data.
 The underlying internet data is global Microsoft data; labels applied by customers are considered customer data.
-All customer data is stored in the region of the customer’s choosing.
+All customer data is stored in the region of the customer's choosing.

 For security purposes, Microsoft collects users' IP addresses when they log in.
 This data is stored for up to 30 days but may be stored longer if needed to investigate potential fraudulent or malicious use of the product.